wdi-sf-march-2014/ContactsSinglePageApp/README.md

 ## Single Page App Lab - Contacts

 The goal of this lab will be to make a single page contacts app that is connected to a rails backend.
 The repo has a working front end contacts app that does not use a database.
-Here is what you need to figure out:
+Here is what you need to get it work with rails:

 1. Look over the code in `app/assets/javascript/contacts.js` and understand what it is doing.